Historic Centre of Lima: History

 1750 map of Lima and its walls.

-The city of Lima, the capital of Peru, was founded by Francisco Pizarro on January 18, 1535, and given the name City of the Kings.
+The city of Lima, the capital of Peru, was founded by Francisco Pizarro on 18 January 1535, and given the name "City of the Kings" (Ciudad de Los Reyes).
 Nevertheless, with time its original name persisted, which may come from one of two sources: Either the Aymara language lima-limaq (meaning "yellow flower"), or the Spanish pronunciation of the Quechuan word rimaq (meaning "talker", and actually written and pronounced limaq in the nearby Quechua I languages).
 It is worth nothing that the same Quechuan word is also the source of the name given to the river that feeds the city, the Rímac River (pronounced as in the politically dominant Quechua II languages, with an "r" instead of an "l").
 Early maps of Peru show the two names displayed jointly.

 Under the Viceroyalty of Peru, the authority of the viceroy as a representative of the Spanish monarchy was particularly important, since its appointment supposed an important ascent and the successful culmination of a race in the colonial administration.
 The entrances to Lima of the new viceroys were specially lavish.
 For the occasion, the streets were paved with silver bars from the gates of the city to the Palace of the Viceroy.

 The (formerly walled) city's streets were named individually until 1862, when the city adopted the naming project of Mariano Bolognesi, an idea first proposed by Manuel Atanasio Fuentes in 1857.
 South of the river, what would become known as Union Street was chosen as a divisional axis for the roads that intersected with it, which would be renamed depending on whether they were to the east or west of the street, and would be connected under the name of jirón (instead of the traditional calle).
 The new names that were chosen were those of the country's administrative divisions: Those that ran parallel to the Rímac River would be named after the country's departments, while those who ran perpendicular to it would be named after the country's provinces.
 In reality, this rule was not strictly followed, with some streets instead taking the name of rivers, or prominent people.